ramene/kubeadm-vagrant/README.md

 Introduction

 With reference to steps listed at [Using kubeadm to Create a Cluster](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) for setting up the Kubernetes cluster with kubeadm.
-I have been working on an automation to setup the cluster.
-The result of it is [kubeadm-vagrant](https://github.com/coolsvap/kubeadm-vagrant), a github project with simple steps to setup your kubernetes cluster with more control on vagrant based virtual machines.
+Here I make every attemp outlining simple steps to setup your kubernetes cluster with more control on vagrant based virtual machines.

+### kubectl In Action

+> Kubernetes comes with `kubectl`, a CLI allowing you to interact with your cluster.
+It supports operations ranging from configuration to managing workloads and services to handle access control to administrative tasks such as node maintenance.
+In this talk you'll learn everything you need to know getting the most out of `kubectl` (and beyond).

 Installation